 Thanks to an international petition, national protests and the financial support of our donors, we were able to rescue Ivan-Asen.
 Our rescue team worked tirelessly through the night on March 26th 2018, and on March 27th he had arrived.
 The journey was long — through Romania, Hungary, Austria, Germany and finally the Netherlands, to get to FELIDA Big Cat Sanctuary.
 At the first daylight, he was released into his new enclosure.

 This special lion is a good example of an animal that requires highly specialised and intensive care, due to his difficult past and the fact that he is the result of inbreeding.
 For example, sometimes Ivan-Asen experiences skin problems.
 Results from veterinarian check-ups showed no bacterial, viral or allergy-related problems.
 However, it was clear that Ivan-Asen has an ongoing issue with his immune system, which can lead to problems with his skin and other organs: his kidneys have also begun to deteriorate a little.
 We provide Ivan-Asen with medication to help him with his physical problems and this is currently having a positive outcome.
 Ivan-Asen will always require intensive care and sadly may have some moments that his immune system will cause him some discomfort.
-But we are grateful for the many beautiful moments, the fact that he clearly enjoys his life and that he loves to play with his nephew and neighbour Terez.
+But we are grateful for the many beautiful moments and the fact that he clearly enjoys his life.

 Update October 2020